 Contrarily, a rotten background is a beach picture unless you sell beach houses.

 Evidence is the cornerstone of any persuasive argument.
-Directly beneath your role and summary, you have the possibility to add a 'Featured' tab, where you can upload videos, presentations, images, whitepapers, and more.
+Directly beneath your role and summary, you can add a 'Featured' tab to upload videos, presentations, images, whitepapers, and more.

 This is your evidence.
 Present the profile visitor with content that shows you know what you're talking about or valuable content.
 For simplicity's sake, though, please don't overdo it.
 Limit yourself to two to five relevant assets.

-Under the featured section, you see a feed named "Activity" this displays what you've been up to in your recent posts, comments, reactions, and so forth.
+Under the featured section, you see a feed named "Activity", which displays what you've been up to in your recent posts, comments, reactions, and so forth.

 Your activity feed is an excellent chance for you to walk the walk.
 Then, right after you tell your prospect what you're all about, show them that you're not just speaking in hypotheticals — you're committed to practising the values your preach.